Practical Insights into Knowledge Distillation for Pre-Trained Models: Evaluation Results

-This equation integrates the KL divergence losses between the student's predictions and each teacher's predictions, each scaled by its respective \( \alpha_j \).

-\cref{tab:kd_comparison_noES} presents a summary of our experimental outcomes, offering insights into the efficacy of different KD strategies under varying conditions.
-The `Weighted' and the `Unweighted' columns in the table represent the adaptive weighting and the equal weighting strategies, respectively.
+\cref{tab:kd_comparison_noES} summarises our experimental outcomes, offering insights into the efficacy of different KD strategies under varying conditions.
+The `Weighted' and the `Unweighted' columns in \cref{tab:kd_comparison_noES} represent the adaptive weighting and the equal weighting strategies, respectively (cf. \cref{eqn:distillation-multi-kl}).

-\begin{findingbox} \textbf{Finding (10):} Selecting the highest-performing model as the student in the consolidation process consistently yields the most favorable outcomes. \end{findingbox} The data suggest a consistent trend: initiating the distillation process with the best-performing student model generally leads to better results.
-This could be attributed to the more advanced starting point it provides, requiring less knowledge to assimilate.
+\begin{findingbox} \textbf{Finding (10):} Selecting the highest-performing model as the student in the consolidation process consistently yields the most favorable outcomes. \end{findingbox} The data show a consistent trend: initiating the distillation process with the best-performing student model leads to better results.
+This can be due to its own developed knowledge.

-\begin{findingbox} \textbf{Finding (11):} The adaptive weighting approach shows varied effectiveness based on data distribution, with marked gains in Label Skew Dirichlet and Quantity Skew scenarios. \end{findingbox} The adaptive weighting approach delineated in \cref{eqn:dw_multi} and \cref{eqn:distillation-multi-kl} manifests considerable enhancements in specific data distribution contexts, notably the Label Skew Dirichlet and Quantity Skew scenarios.
-Conversely, in the Specialized Non-IID and the Uniform data distributions, the equal weighting strategy across all teachers appears to be more beneficial.
+\begin{findingbox} \textbf{Finding (11):} The adaptive weighting approach shows varied efficacy based on data distribution, with marked gains in Label Skew Dirichlet and Quantity Skew scenarios. \end{findingbox} The adaptive weighting approach delineated in \cref{eqn:dw_multi} and \cref{eqn:distillation-multi-kl} manifests considerable enhancements in specific data distribution contexts, notably the Label Skew Dirichlet and Quantity Skew scenarios.
+Conversely, the equal weighting strategy across all teachers appears more beneficial in the Specialized Non-IID and the Uniform data distributions.
 This variability underscores the need to tailor weighting strategies based on specific data contexts in KD applications.

 Moreover, the choice between utilizing the best student data or a public unlabeled dataset as the transfer set did not show significant differences in performance, suggesting flexibility in transfer set selection based on availability.